aehng/Lecture-Notes/Module1/Lec09-Mon_Jan_30/README.md

 That one line of code works *no matter* what `p` is.

-For that matter, the last two `elif`s that handle `'X'` and `'O'` are equally well served by that same expression.
+For that matter, the last two `elif`s that handle `'X'` and `'O'` are equally well served by that same assignment.
 Sure, it is a waste of time to convert a string into a string, but is worth it to save 4 lines of redundant code.

 I know it's not likely to happen in a normal game, but think about what this function would return if a board **did not** contain one of the digits or letters.
 There would be a Zero at that position.
 What would the rest of the program make of that?
+It might crash, or worse, silently do the wrong thing.

-The only reason this function was written was to cope with the fact that NumPy changed the numbers in the 1D `MODEL` into strings when it created the 2D version.
+The only reason for this function to exist is to cope with the fact that NumPy changed the numbers into strings when it converted the 1D `MODEL` into 2D.

 <details>